Lenny Zakatek: Solo work

 1979 saw the release of Zakatek's first solo album Lenny Zakatek, which was produced by Alan Parsons for A&M Records.
+The album produced one single: "Do It Right," backed by the album track "Viens."

-Single releases included "Brandy", "Say I Love You" and "Where Is The Love".
+Other songs released as singles by Zakatek included "Say I Love You" and "Where Is The Love."

 In 1986, Zakatek formed a band called The Immortals, with John Deacon on bass guitar, and Robert Ahwai on lead guitar.
 Their single "No Turning Back" was included on the soundtrack to the film Biggles.

 In 1986, he guested on the track "Angel", written by Bob Weston, included on the Dick Morrissey album Souliloquy, and which also featured both Ahwai and Weston.

 In 1988, he began a parallel career as a manager, music publisher and record producer.
 He managed and co-produced three of Japan's most prolific recording artists, Tomoyasu Hotei, Miki Imai and Kumiko Yamashita. he also co-wrote and produced several songs on Hotei's first solo album, Guitarhythm.
 In the UK he managed 7th Heaven, Huff and Herb, and The 3 Jays.
 The latter two acts achieved successes in the dance market.
 Zakatek's publishing company All Zakatek Music, co-published some of the cuts on Kubb's debut album.
 He has published and managed Sony/BMG artist Jah Waggie, the creative alter-ego of Jeff Patterson.
 Zakatek's second solo album Small But Hard, was released in 1989.

 In 1995, Zakatek performed with Joni Mitchell at the Great Music Experience in Nara City, Japan.
 He shared the stage with INXS, Bon Jovi, Bob Dylan and Tomoyasu Hotei and worked with Michael Kamen, with whom he went to do other projects.

 2000 onwards

 Zakatek now plays throughout Europe and the UK with the Boogie Brothers, a 12 piece R&B band.
-He has also appeared at corporate events as a solo performer, along with his son and daughter Amber du Platel and singer-songwriter Leon du Platel.
+He has also appeared at corporate events both as a solo performer and alongside his son, singer-songwriter Leon Du Platel, and daughter, Amber du Platel.

 In March 2010, Zakatek announced a return to the stage playing a selection of Alan Parsons Project songs.
 He also performed on Frankie Miller's album of duets Frankie Miller's Double Take (2016), appearing with Miller on the track "I Never Want to Lose You".
 The songs on this album were recorded as demos by Miller prior to his brain haemorrhage in New York in 1994.